April 14th, 2014 By RingTalk

 FIRST TEACHER MACHEN FIRST BEAT QUARRY!

-What I noticed most about Team Quarry was that none of them, not Jerry, nor his younger brother Mike ever wore headgear while sparring.
-With San Francisco heavyweight contender Eddie Machen on his last professional leg and had beaten Jerry a year prior for his lone loss, Eddie was being feted in the stands by the locals.
-Heavyweight contender or not, Jerry was no match for George even at 18 years old!
+What I noticed most about Team Quarry was that none of them, not Jerry or his younger brother Mike ever wore headgear while sparring.
+With San Francisco heavyweight contender Eddie Machen on his last professional leg and having beaten Jerry a year prior for his lone loss, Eddie was being feted in the stands by the locals.

 BIG GEORGE WAS A TOUGH ACT TO FOLLOW!
 READ MORE…

 New York, NY- For those of you that aren’t so-called “baby-boomers,” you might not know that 43 years ago, March 8, 1971, the biggest fight in the history of boxing took place when Joe Frazier and Muhammad Ali collided in Madison Square Garden for the undisputed World heavyweight championship.
 With both men laying claim to the throne and being unbeaten, the pressure on the fighters was incredible.